Tenzin Priyadarshi: Media and publication

 Priyadarshi released an album of select Buddhist prayers in Sanskrit at the request of his students.
 The collection entitled "Revival: Sanskrit Buddhist Chants" was done in collaboration with a symphony in Mexico.
 Priyadarshi said "it was an impromptu fun collaboration to expose people to the power of Sanskrit language and chants.
 It has no entertainment value."
 This collection is now available on YouTube and other channels.
 Flutist and Musician Paul Horn said "The Venerable Tenzin Priyadarshi's soft powerful chanting, in a warm lush instrumental setting, offers a deep spiritual experience for the listener.
 A beautiful recording."
 Krishna Das adds "With a great depth of Devotion that is lit with Wisdom, Tenzin Priyadarshi creates a beautiful offering of Ancient Buddhist Prayers."

 In 2020, Priyadarshi released his book "Running Toward Mystery: The Adventure of an Unconventional Life" with Random House US.
 Sting calls it "a necessary and captivating narrative of spiritual courage and truth seeking far beyond the veil of our contemporary delusions."
 Pulitzer Prize–winning author of The Emperor of All Maladies, Siddhartha Mukherjee says “Running Toward Mystery is not merely a book, but an experience, a biography, a formula for living, and a manifesto for a new kind of exploration of life.
 Tenzin Priyadarshi writes with the extraordinary conviction and grace that can only come from fulfillment.
 This book produces a kind of joy—and a nudge towards curiosity—that only few books can provide.
 It is, at the same time, a pathway and a journey.
 I could not put it down.”

+In September 2024, Priyadarshi released “Solivagant: Tales of Solitude and Wonderment,” a book of collection of photographs accompanied by exhibitions in Singapore and Hanoi, Vietnam.
+Solivagant is a photo essay of a mendicant’s contemplative journey of observing the world.
+His Majesty Jigmey Khesar Namgyel Wangchuk, King of Bhutan wrote the foreword for this book.
+Afterword for the book is written by His Royal Highness Idris Shah, Sultan of Selangor (Malaysia).